 In such cases consideration should be given to posting a bilingual warning sign in advance of the construction, warning motorists in both languages that they are entering a construction zone ahead.

-Portable Variable Message Signs – MTO policy states that when a construction zone is located within a designated area, two portable variable message signs will be installed – one in English and one in French – providing space exists in the area where the signs are required.
+Portable variable message signs are used for short duration needs, frequently used during construction.
+MTO policy ensures that when a construction zone is located within a designated area, two portable variable message signs are installed (one in English and one in French) provided physical space on the roadside exists in the area where the signs are required.

 Highway signs, both English and French, take into account driver limitations and are designed to be read quickly as drivers often have only a second or two to read the entire message, interpret it and respond to the information.
 Highway signs are designed using the minimum number of words required to provide the key message to motorists while trying to reduce driver distraction.